-Given that our proposed \gls{eum} solution is built on top of a pre-trained face recognition model.
-The feature embeddings of the genuine pairs are similar (to a large degree), and the ones of imposter pairs are dissimilar.
-However, this similarity is affected (to some degree) when the faces are masked and our main goal is to reduce this effect.
-This statement can be observed from the achieved results presented in Tables \ref{tab:mfr_r50}, \ref{tab:mfr_m}, \ref{tab:mrf2_r50} and \ref{tab:mrf2_m}.
-For example, using MFR dataset, the achieved G-mean and I-mean by ResNet-50 is 0.8538 and 0.0349, respectively.
-When the probe is masked, the achieved G-mean and I-mean shift to 0.5254 and 0.0251, respectively as shown in Table \ref{tab:mfr_r50}.
-The shifting in G-mean pointed out that the similarity between the genuine pairs is reduced (to some degree) when the probe is masked.
-Training \gls{eum} with naive triplet loss requires selecting a triplet of embeddings violated the triplet condition.
-As we discussed earlier, the masked anchor is similar (to some degree) to the positive (unmasked embedding) and it is dissimilar (to some degree) from the negative.
-Therefore, finding triplets that violate the triplet condition is not trivia and it could not be possible for many of triplet in the training dataset.
-This explains the poor result achieved when the EUM model is trained with triplet loss, as there are only few triplets violating the triplet loss condition.
-One can assume that using a larger margin value allows the EUM model to further optimizing the genuine pairs distance and imposter pairs distance as the triplet condition can be violated by increasing the margin value.
+Given that our proposed \gls{eum} solution is built on top of a pre-trained face recognition model, the feature embeddings of the genuine pairs are similar (to a large degree), and the ones of imposter pairs are dissimilar.
+However, this similarity is affected (to some degree) when the faces are masked.
+The learning objective of our approach is to reduce this effect.
+This statement can be observed from the achieved results presented in Tables \ref{tab:mfr}, \ref{tab:mrf2}, \ref{tab:lfw} and \ref{tab:ijbc}.
+For example, using the MFR dataset, the achieved G-mean and I-mean by ResNet-50 is 0.8538 and 0.0349 (UMR-UMP), respectively.
+When the probe is masked (UMR-MP), the achieved G-mean and I-mean shift to 0.5254 and 0.0251, respectively, as shown in Table \ref{tab:mfr}.
+The shifting in the G-mean points out that the similarity between the genuine pairs is reduced (to some degree) when the probe is masked.
+Training \gls{eum} with naive triplet loss requires selecting a triplet of embeddings that violated the triplet condition.
+As we discussed earlier, the masked anchor is similar (to some degree) to the positive (unmasked embedding), and it is dissimilar (to some degree) from the negative.
+Therefore, finding triplets that violate the triplet condition is not trivia.
+Also, it could not be possible for many triplets in the training dataset.
+This explains the poor result achieved when the EUM model is trained with triplet loss, as there are only a few triplets violating the triplet loss condition.
+One can assume that using a larger margin value allows the EUM model to further optimize the distance between genuine pairs and imposter pairs, as the triplet condition can be violated by increasing the margin value.
 However, by increasing the margin value, we increase the upper bound of the loss function.
-Thus, we ignore the fact that distance between imposter pairs is sufficient respect to the distance between genuine pairs in the embedding space.
-For example, using unmasked data, the mean of the imposter scores achieved by ResNet-50 on MFR dataset is 0.0349.
-When the probe is masked, the mean of imposter scores is 0.0251 as shown in Table \ref{tab:mfr_r50}.
-Therefore, any further optimization on the distance between the imposter pairs will effect the discriminative features learned by the base face recognition model and there is no restriction on the learning process that insures that the model will maintain the distance between the imposter pairs.
-Alternatively, training the EUM model with our \gls{srt} loss achieved significant improvement on minimizing the distance between the genuine pairs, simultaneously, it maintains the distance between the imposter pairs to be close to the one learned by the base face recognition model.
-It is noticeable from the reported result that the I-mean achieved by our \gls{srt} is closer to the I-mean achieved when the model is evaluated on unmasked data, in comparison to the one achieved by naive triplet loss as shown in Tables \ref{tab:mfr_r50}, \ref{tab:mfr_m}, \ref{tab:mrf2_r50} and \ref{tab:mrf2_m}.
-The achieved result pointed out the efficiency of our proposed \gls{eum} trained with \gls{srt} in improving the masked face recognition, in comparison to the considered face recondition models.
+Thus, we ignore the fact that the distance between imposter pairs is sufficient with respect to the distance between genuine pairs in the embedding space.
+For example, using unmasked data, the mean of the imposter scores achieved by ResNet-50 on the MFR dataset is 0.0349.
+When the probe is masked, the mean value of the imposter scores is 0.0251, as shown in Table \ref{tab:mfr}.
+Therefore, any further optimization on the distance between the imposter pairs will affect the discriminative features learned by the base face recognition model.
+Also, there is no restriction in the learning process ensured that the model will maintain the distance between the imposter pairs.
+Alternatively, training the EUM model with our \gls{srt} loss achieved significant improvement in minimizing the distance between the genuine pairs.
+Simultaneously, it maintains the distance between the imposter pairs to be closer to the one learned by the base face recognition model.
+It is noticeable from the reported result that the I-mean achieved by our \gls{srt} is closer to the I-mean achieved when the model is evaluated on unmasked data, in comparison to the one achieved by naive triplet loss, as shown in Tables \ref{tab:mfr}, \ref{tab:mrf2}, \ref{tab:lfw} and \ref{tab:ijbc}.
+The achieved result points out the efficiency of our proposed \gls{eum} trained with \gls{srt} in improving the masked face recognition, in comparison to the considered face recondition models.
 Also, it supported our theoretical motivation behind \gls{srt} where training the \gls{eum} with \gls{srt} significantly outperformed the \gls{eum} trained with naive triplet loss.